ayucd/llm-on-sql/README.md

 * llm_helper.py: This has all the LangChain code.
 * requirements.txt: The list of required Python packages for the project.
 * few_shots.py: Contains the few-shot prompts.
-* .env: Configuration file for storing the Google API key.
+* secret_key.py: File for storing the Google API key.

 ## About the Author